Pies Descalzos: Tour

-To further promote Pies Descalzos, Shakira embarked on the Tour Pies Descalzos during 1996 and 1997.
-During the tour Shakira visited most Latin American countries.
-The show in Mexico City attracted over 10,000 fans.
-By its conclusion, she visited ten countries and performed twenty-one shows across two continents.
-The concert in Ecuador was filmed and was broadcast on national television.
+Shakira promoted the album with the Tour Pies Descalzos that lasted for two years, from October 1995 to October 1997.
+On 6 October 1995, the date of the album's release, she held the first live Concierto de Lanzamiento performance with material from the record at La Castellana theater in Bogotá.
+During the tour, she visited most Latin American countries, the U.S. and Spain.
+In 1996, the concert in Ecuador and the show in Mexico City that attracted over 10,000 fans were filmed and broadcast on national televisions.
+By the tour's conclusion, Shakira had performed about 100 shows across three continents and was a well-established and admired artist throughout Latin America.

 Critical reception

-In retrospect, Pies Descalzos received generally favorable reviews from music critics, who complimented it as a strong debut showing.
+Pies Descalzos received generally favorable reviews from music critics, who complimented it as a strong debut showing.

-Carlos Quintana from About.com appreciated Shakira's "combination of styles, well thought lyrics and music arrangements", and placed it among her strongest bodies of work.
+Carlos Quintana from About.com appreciated Shakira's "combination of styles, well thought lyrics and music arrangements".

-Jose F. Promis of AllMusic opined that the record "[balanced] heartfelt, earnest ballads with catchy, jangly pop/rock" and was a "solid debut".
+Jose F. Promis of AllMusic opined that the record balanced "heartfelt, earnest ballads with catchy, jangly pop/rock" and was a "solid debut".

-A reviewer from Billboard provided a positive review, opining that the record "[carries] passion, conviction, and honesty".
+Billboard gave a positive review, according to which the record carries "passion, conviction, and honesty".

-At the 1997 Billboard Latin Music Awards, the album received two awards for "Pop Album of the Year by a Female Artist" and "Pop Album of the Year by a New Artist".

-The album was also nominated at the 9th Lo Nuestro Awards in 1997 for "Pop Album of the Year", but lost to Enrique Iglesias's album Vivir.
-Shakira herself received the Lo Nuestro Awards for "Pop Female Artist of the Year" and "Pop New Artist of the Year".
+At the 1997 Billboard Latin Music Awards, the album received two awards: for Pop Album of the Year by a Female Artist and Pop Album of the Year by a New Artist.
+"Un Poco de Amor" won for Pop Video of the Year.
+Pies Descalzos was also nominated at the 9th Lo Nuestro Awards in 1997 for Pop Album of the Year, but lost to Enrique Iglesias's album Vivir.
+Shakira herself received the Lo Nuestro Awards for Pop Female Artist of the Year and Pop New Artist of the Year.
+"Estoy Aquí" and "Pies Descalzos, Sueños Blancos" received nominations in the categories of Pop Song of the Year and Video of the Year, respectively.

-In 2015, Billboard listed Pies Descalzos as one of the Essential Latin Albums of Past 50 Years, stating that "Finally, Latin rock had found its muse".
+In 2015, Billboard listed Pies Descalzos as one of the Essential Latin Albums of Past 50 Years, concluding that "finally, Latin rock had found its muse".